vibewell25/vibewell/docs/docs/user-guide/index.md

 ### Digital Wallet

-Use Vibewell Wallet for convenience:
+Use VibeWell Wallet for convenience:

 1. Add funds to your wallet
 2. Earn cashback rewards